Romans 14 is commonly understood to

 weaker brothers who may not be mature enough to rest fully in God's ways due to powerful cultural sentiments and religious traditions.

 In the Bible it is written, "I know, and am persuaded by the Lord Jesus, that there is nothing unclean of itself: but to him that esteemeth any thing to be unclean, to him it is

 (Rom 14:14) This text, along with its immediate context, is commonly misunderstood to show that Jesus Christ personally taught the apostle Paul that the dietary laws of the Old Testament (the Tanakh) are no longer in effect.
 This is the understanding of most evangelical theologians today, who would have us believe (from wresting this text and others) that God is no longer interested in us following certain parts of the Torah, the Law of Moses; they believe He has annulled and abolished Torah.
 Is this the correct understanding of the text?

 Let us begin by understanding the relevant history and context.
 We find from passages such as Acts 21:24 that The Twelve, the original apostles of Christ who led the early Church, were all keeping Torah diligently at this time, which included the dietary laws.
-(Ac 10:14) While there was intense debate as to whether Gentiles should be required to convert to Judaism and keep all of the burdensome customs and traditions which the Pharisees had added to Torah (Ep 2, Gal 2, Acts 10-11, Acts 15, see What God Hath Cleansed, One New Man, Zealous of the Law, and No Greater Burden), there is no historical witness of any debate in the early Church over the abolition of any part of the Torah itself.
+(Acts 10:14) While there was intense debate as to whether Gentiles should be required to convert to Judaism and keep all of the burdensome customs and traditions which the Pharisees had added to Torah (Eph 2, Gal 2, Acts 10-11, Acts 15, see What God Hath Cleansed, One New Man, and No Greater Burden), there is no historical witness of any debate in the early Church over the abolition of any part of the Torah itself.